-In the election of directors (Item 1), you may vote FOR the nominee or your vote may be WITHHELD with respect to the nominee.
+In the election of directors (Item 1), you may vote FOR each nominee or your vote may be WITHHELD with respect to that nominee.
 You may not cumulate your votes for the election of directors.

-For the ratification of Ernst & Young LLP to serve as the Company's independent registered public accounting firm for fiscal 2020 (Item 2); and the stockholder advisory vote on named executive officer compensation in the "Say on Pay" proposal (Item 3), you may vote FOR, AGAINST or ABSTAIN.
+For the ratification of Ernst & Young LLP to serve as the Company's independent registered public accounting firm for fiscal 2021 (Item 2) and the stockholder advisory vote on named executive officer compensation in the "Say-on-Pay" proposal (Item 3), you may vote FOR, AGAINST or ABSTAIN.